lsds/KungFu/README.md

 ## Install

 KungFu is implemented in Go and C++.
-It exposes a C interface so that it can be easily integrated within existing machine learning systems.
+It exposes a C interface in order to allow an easy integration with existing machine learning systems.
-Currently, it has a Python binding for TensorFlow.
+Currently, it has a Python binding for TensorFlow 1/2.

 KungFu for TensorFlow requires [Python 3](https://www.python.org/downloads/), [CMake 3.5+](https://cmake.org/install/), and [Golang 1.13+](https://golang.org/dl/).
 KungFu has been tested with [TensorFlow 1.12, 1.13, 1.15 and 2.0.0](https://www.tensorflow.org/install/pip#older-versions-of-tensorflow).
-It should support all TensorFlow 1.x versions, except an known issue with 1.14.
+KungFu has a known installation issue with TensorFlow 1.14.
 Assuming you have the above pre-requites, you can install KungFu as follows:

 ```bash